Why Do Dogs Eat Cat Poop?

 This may be a hard pill to swallow for many dog owners.
 However, the truth of the matter is that dogs love the taste of cat poop.
 The smell alone has many dogs actively seeking out the cat's litter box and the continued action of eating cat poop leads experts to believe that dogs can't get enough of the taste.
 We know... it's nauseating to think about.
 Yet again, if this is the cause behind your dog eating cat poop, it's one of the easier ones to resolve.

 We likely don't have to tell you that dogs are highly sensitive creatures.
 However, it may come as a surprise to learn that dogs can experience crippling bouts of anxiety, just like people.
-Interestingly enough, large amounts of stress can cause Fido to act in strange ways, such as developing a habit such as coprophagia.
+Interestingly enough, large amounts of stress can cause Fido to act in strange ways, such as developing a habit like coprophagia.

 In some cases, particularly if your dog spent time in a shelter or on the streets, eating poop may be a way to ensure they won't go hungry.
 This is primarily a cause when the dog is eating their own poop.
 However, veterinarians have reported that dogs who once didn't know where their next meal was coming from may be inclined to go to great lengths to make sure they won't starve, including eating the poop of other animals.